ScoopInstaller/Scoop/.github/CONTRIBUTING.md

     - `license`
 1. Write readable / extendable code inside script blocks
 1. Test your autoupdates before publishing PR
-1. Try to inspect if vendor of application provide checksums for provided artifacts
+1. Always inspect if vendor of application provides checksums for artifacts

 ### Manifest format

 When you publish PR, appveyor pipeline will be executed and check for formatting errors inside your manifests.
-Best practise for always passing PR is to run [checkver][checkver] of [format][formatjson] binary before posting PR.
+Best practise for always passing PR is to run [checkver][checkver] or [format][formatjson] binary before posting PR.

 Binaries are powershell scripts which should run on all platforms (Linux, MacOS with pwsh), so you are not tied with Windows platform.